-So you're an expert in DocOrigin, eh!
-Good for you, otherwise, select another topic.
-It's really easy to put Merge into an infinite loop, when using document.reprocess.
-CARE.
+It's really easy to put Merge into an infinite loop when using document.reprocess.
+We suggest this option for advanced users only.

 document.abandon is almost certainly used with document.reprocess.
-(See document.reprocess)

 This function sets an internal flag such that at the end of the current Merge processing stage, Merge will give up on this document's data set and move on to the next one unless document.reprocess was also called.
 This may be desirable, without reprocess, if validations detect absurdities in the data.
-Truly that should not be the presentation software's job, but rather the job of the application producing the data.
-Perhaps, as some last-second failsafe, though.
+We feel it should be the job of the application producing the data to validate, but this could perhaps be used as some last-second failsafe.
 Where it is more likely applicable, and even then only rarely, is in taking action based on information that only the presentation software (Merge) knows.
-For the most part that is the page count.
-See the example.
+For the most part that is the page count (see the example below).
 The internal abandon and reprocess flags are set to false at the start of every Merge processing loop.